farhann-saleem/Mnist-classification/README.md

 git clone [https://github.com/farhann-saleem/Mnist-classification.git](https://github.com/farhann-saleem/Mnist-classification.git)
 cd Mnist-classification

-Install the required libraries:
+Install dependencies:
-For a streamlined setup, you can create a requirements.txt file with the following content:

-numpy
-scikit-learn
-matplotlib
-jupyter

-Then, install all dependencies with a single command:
+A requirements.txt is recommended for a smooth setup.
+Create the file and then run the install command.

 pip install -r requirements.txt

+(If you don't have the file, you can install packages individually: pip install numpy scikit-learn matplotlib jupyter)

-Running the Project
+Running the Notebook
-Launch Jupyter Notebook:
+Launch Jupyter Notebook from your terminal:

 jupyter notebook

-Open the notebook:
-Once the Jupyter environment opens in your browser, navigate to and open the mnist.ipynb file.
+Open mnist.ipynb in the Jupyter interface that opens in your browser.

-Execute the cells:
-You can run the notebook cells sequentially to see the entire process, from data loading to model evaluation.
+Run the cells top-to-bottom to execute the project.

-🤖 Model & Results
+📊 Results
-The project uses a simple yet effective machine learning model for classification.
-The specific model and its performance are detailed within the notebook.
-By running the notebook, you can see:

-The model's accuracy on the test set.

-A confusion matrix to visualize performance.

-Examples of correctly and incorrectly classified digits.
+The performance of the model is detailed within the notebook, including:

+✅ Accuracy Score: A quantitative measure of the model's correctness.

+🔀 Confusion Matrix: A visual breakdown of correct vs. incorrect predictions for each digit.

+👀 Prediction Examples: See which digits the model got right and which it struggled with.

 🤝 Contributing
-Contributions, issues, and feature requests are welcome!
-Feel free to check the issues page if you want to contribute.
+Contributions make the open-source community an amazing place to learn, inspire, and create.
+Any contributions you make are greatly appreciated.

+Fork the Project

+Create your Feature Branch (git checkout -b feature/AmazingFeature)

+Commit your Changes (git commit -m 'Add some AmazingFeature')

+Push to the Branch (git push origin feature/AmazingFeature)

+Open a Pull Request

 📄 License
-This project is open-source.
-Feel free to use and modify it as you see fit.
+Distributed under the MIT License.
+See LICENSE file for more information.